 Seniors and Prescription Drug Addiction

-Susan was noticing changes in her 71-year-old mother, Florence's behavior.
+Susan was noticing changes in her 71-year-old mother, Florence.
 She seemed withdrawn and sometimes anxious.
 Susan often ran errands for Florence, and after a few trips to the pharmacy, she noticed her mother had prescriptions for Percocet from several different doctors.
 When asked about it, Florence's answers were vague, even secretive.
 Further probing caused her to become confrontational.

 When drugs come from a doctor's prescription pad, misuse is harder to identify.
 We assume pharmaceutical drugs are only used for treating medical conditions.
 But many older adults take mood-altering medications for non-medical reasons.
 Over time, they develop a tolerance to the drug.
 Achieving the same effect requires more and more of the drug.

-Taking more the prescribed dose of prescription medications, or combining them with alcohol or other drugs, can have deadly consequences.
+Taking more then the prescribed dose of prescription medications, or combining them with alcohol or other drugs, can have deadly consequences.
 An accidental overdose leading to death can occur.

-"When the person starts using the medication for non-intended purposes," says Tark.
-"If your parent is taking certain types of medication: narcotics, or even osteoarthritis meds, monitor their use, because they are the most commonly abused types of medicine.
-Addiction occurs when they use it for non-prescribed purposes, or when use goes up beyond the prescribe dosage."
+Tarks answer: "When the person starts using the medication for non-intended purposes.
+If your parent is taking certain types of medication like narcotics, or even osteoarthritis meds, monitor their use.
+These are the most commonly abused types of medicine."

 Signs of Prescription Addiction Among the Elderly

 Here are some signs to look for if you suspect your loved one is abusing or misusing their prescription medication:

 - How much are they taking?
 If they used to take one or two a day, and now they are taking four or six, that's a red flag.
 Looking at the dosing instructions on the pill bottle or container can also give you a clue whether or not they are abiding by the prescibed amounts.